 Pair things together (but not too closely!) which have complementary skills, e.g. most teams will try and fly-bomb your Mortars, so make sure there’s always a Laser Turret nearby to intercept them on their flight path and ensure that their actions have cost them something.

 Here are my personal preferences for upgrade order.
-Basically, the priority is Energon, Energon, Energon:
+Basically, the priority at the lower levels is Energon, Energon, Energon:

 - Energon Harvesters: free Energon!

 - Research Lab: to upgrade bots to win battles and get Energon